ssmerchant/netflix-originals/README.md

 # netflix-originals
-Analysis of Netflix original films up to June 1st, 2021.
+Correlation analysis of Netflix data using python.